 |4th Offense in 6 years||Fourth degree felony||3 years to life||60 days to 30 months||Up to $10,000||Mandatory IID

 Mandatory treatment program

-Any OVI charge for an accident in which someone was injured or killed can be prosecuted as a first-degree felony and may result in a minimum sentence of 10 years in jail.
+Any OVI charge for an accident in which someone was injured or killed can be prosecuted as a first-degree felony and may result in a minimum sentence of 10 years.

 If you have higher than allowed amounts in your blood or urine or fail the sobriety test, you can be charged and face the same penalties as an alcohol-impaired driver.

 In Ohio, there is no ban on cell phone use while driving, except for these circumstances:

 - Any driver under 18 cannot use a cell phone in any capacity.